hiddenSymmetries/simsopt/paper.md

 While ROSE is closed-sourced, STELLOPT is written in Fortran and couples all the codes explicitly.
 It requires modification of multiple core STELLOPT source files to write an interface for a new module.
-The goal of SIMSOPT is to flatten the learning curve, improve the flexibility of prototyping new problems, and enhance the extendibility and maintainability.
+The goal of SIMSOPT is to flatten the learning curve, improve the flexibility for prototyping new problems, and enhance the extendibility and maintainability.
 To achieve these goals, SIMSOPT is written in object-oriented Python and incorporates software engineering best practices like continuous integration.
 Modern tools are used in SIMSOPT to manage the documentation and unit tests.